webprofusion/certify-docs/docs/faq.md

 Use the 'Re-apply Certificate to Bindings' button under *Managed Certificate> Show Advanced Options > Other Options*.
 This is usually a transient IIS issue and can be solved with a restart.
 If the problem persists you may have an issue with private key permissions.

-## I have 2 servers running the app.
+### I have 2 servers running the app.
 Can the contact email can be the same on both?
 *Yes, the contact email can be the same on all servers, or you can vary it as required.* There is only one contact per server.
 The contact email used at the time of requesting a certificate remains fixed until that certificate expires.
 The email address is generally used by Let's Encrypt to warn you of expiring certificates you have not yet renewed.

-If you get emails for a certificate you no longer need you can just ignore them and they will stop when the certificate has expired.
+### I have an email from Let's Encrypt Expiry Bot saying my certificate is about to expire
+If Let's Encrypt think you haven't renewed a certificate they will let you know using the email address registered as a contact when you installed the app.
+If your receive an expiry warning, check your certificate is renewing OK.
+If it all looks good you probably changed the list of domains in your certificate at some point (perhaps adding www. or adding/removing domains) and LE is reminding you about the old version of your certificate, so you can ignore the notification.